Synonyms and other taxonomic changes

 "Strong intraspecific morphological variation, outdated species distributions, and insufficient species descriptions make identifications problematic.
 Keys are difficult to decipher, and lack recently described species.
 These factors have left many museums with large holdings of unidentified or incorrectly identified specimens."
 (Frankenberg et al. 2013

-typically found on flowers in open or semi-open habitats
+typically on flowers in open or semi-open habitats

 small insects and other arthropods